 - 1 (12-ounce) jar apricot preserves, heated, strained

-- 1/4 cup toasted almonds, finely chopped
+- ¼ cup toasted almonds or pistachios, finely chopped

-Fill a pastry bag with a smooth tip -- or a large zip-lock bag with the custard.
+- Fill a pastry bag with a smooth tip -- or a large zip-lock bag with the custard.
 Set aside.

-With your pastry or zip-lock bag, gently squeeze the custard into each shell, filling them just below the rim.
+- With your pastry or zip-lock bag, gently squeeze the custard into each shell, filling them just below the rim.

-Top the custard with the fruit, covering as much of it as possible.
+- Top the custard with the fruit, covering as much of it as possible.
 Depending on your fruit selection, you might need to slice it before assembling.

-In a small saucepan over low-medium heat, warm the apricot preserves and strain it into a bowl.
+- In a small saucepan over low-medium heat, warm the apricot preserves and strain it into a bowl.
 You might need to add a little water to thin it a bit; it should easily run off a spoon.
 Using a small pastry brush, glaze the fruit on each tartlet.

-Sprinkle the fruit with the nuts for garnish or to cover any exposed custard.
+- Sprinkle the fruit with the nuts for garnish or to cover any exposed custard.
 Strawberries look lovely with pistachios!
 Garnish kiwi with a berry.